“If we endure, we shall also reign with Him: if we shall deny Him, He also will deny us.” 2 Timothy 2:12

 Sadly, those who have fallen for the counterfeit salvation pushed by christianity have been given no personal evidence that they are Yah’s children, and they wrongly think that verses of scripture confirm their salvation (something scripture CANNOT do (John 5:39), nor is it even a purpose of scripture, which is given ONLY to those who are already Yah’s children—2 Timothy 3:17).

 The false salvation promulgated by christianity is responsible for the group of people we see in Matthew 7:21-23.
-Those folks were fully convinced that they were saved, just as those who are lost in christianity today do.
-But, they hear the tragic declaration from Messiah: “Depart from me, I never KNEW you.”
+Those folks were fully convinced on the earth that they were saved, but they are actually unsaved christians who thought they could “decide” their own salvation.
+Sadly, they will hear the tragic declaration from Messiah: “Depart from me, I never KNEW you.”

 For more information: Between Belief and Salvation